Monitor fertility levels to optimise production

-Feast® II tetraploid Italian ryegrass has set the benchmark for quality and production in the Italian ryegrass market for the past decade.
+Feast II tetraploid Italian ryegrass continues to perform strongly and we believe it sets the benchmark for quality and production in the Italian ryegrass market.
 It provides exceptional winter and spring growth combined with low aftermath heading.
-Feast® II offers farmers an excellent return on investment achieved by multiple grazing opportunities during cooler months as well as a high quality hay and silage later in the season.
+Feast II offers farmers an excellent return on investment achieved by multiple grazing opportunities during cooler months as well as high quality hay and silage later in the season.

 between 15-40kg/ha using Ultrastrike® film coat seed treatment.

 Sow as early as possible to maximise winter feed in the first year and monitor fertility levels to optimise production.

 For pasture seed sowing rates specific to your farming needs, contact your local PGG Wrightson Seeds Sales Agronomist here

 Feast II should be sown as soon as there is adequate moisture in the autumn which will maximise winter production.
 A light grazing as soon as the plants can withstand pulling will encourage tillering as well as growth of other species such as clovers if they have been sown with Feast II.
 Ensure you test the plants before allowing stock to graze the paddock otherwise this may cause significant damage to the newly sown pasture.